sindresorhus/fkill/readme.md

 Type: `number | string | Array<number | string>`

-One or more process IDs/names/ports to kill.
+One or more process IDs/names/ports to kill. **NOTE:** You can optionally choose to provide binaries extensions on windows.

 To kill a port, prefix it with a colon.
 For example: `:8080`.